numericalalgorithmsgroup/NAGPythonExamples/local_optimization/Readme.md

 ...
 Successfully installed jupyter-client-6.1.11 jupyterlab-pygments-0.1.2 ... wcwidth-0.2.5
 ```
-This indicates that Jupyter was successfully installed.
+This indicates that Jupyter and matplotlib were successfully installed.
 The next section shows how to start the notebok interface and open an example.

 ### Running the notebook examples
 To run an example, grab a copy of the notebook of interest and start up the notebook interface.
 For example, download the [Rosenbrock 2D optimization example](./FOAS/rosenbrock2d.ipynb) notebook `rosenbrock2d.ipynb` into the current directory